stevenjchang/stevenjchang.github.io/community_calendar1/README.md

 7. install faker gem
 8. How do you initialize faker?

+10. make the date show correctly

-10. make Faker customized categories
+20. make Faker customized categories